liflab/beepbeep-3-book/markdown/core/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/SumTwo.java)

 On the first call on `pull`, the addition processor first calls `pull` on its first (top) input pipe, and receives from the source the number 1.
-The procesor then calls `pull` on its second (bottom) input pipe.
+The processor then calls `pull` on its second (bottom) input pipe.
 Upon being pulled, the `Trim` processor calls `pull` on its input pipe *twice*: it discards the first event it receives from the fork (1), and returns the second (2).
 The first addition that is computed is hence 1+2=3, resulting in the output 3.

 From this point on, the top and the bottom pipe of the addition processor are always offset by one event.
 When the top pipe receives 2, the bottom pipe receives 3, and so on.
 The end result is that the output stream is made of the sum of each successive pair of events: 1+2, 2+3, 3+4, etc. This type of computation is called a <!--\index{window!sliding} \textbf{sliding window}-->**sliding window**<!--/i-->.
 Indeed, we repeat the same operation (here, addition) to a list of two events that progressively moves down the stream.